Ergodicity of the geodesic flow for groups with a contracting element: Radial limit sets

 \begin{enumerate} \item The Poincaré series $\mathcal P_G(s)$ diverges at $s = \omega$ (hence $\omega = \omega_G$). \item $\nu_o$ gives positive measure to the radial limit set \item $\nu_o$ is supported on the contracting limit set $\Lambda_{\rm ctg}(G)$, hence on the radial limit set $\Lambda_{\rm rad}(G)$. \end{enumerate} In this situation, the measure $\nu_o$ restricted to $(\bar X, \mathfrak B^+)$ is non-atomic. \end{prop}

-The same line of arguments can be used to prove that several variations of radial limit set have full measure, see \autoref{res: gal limit set full measure} below.
+The same line of arguments can be used to prove that several variations of radial limit sets have full measure, see \autoref{res: gal limit set full measure}.
 We extract below the main ingredients used in \cite{Coulon:2022tu}.
+Recall that $S_G(r, a)$ stands for the ``sphere'' in $G$ of radius $r$ centered at $a$, see (\ref{eqn: induced sphere}).

 \begin{defi} A non-decreasing map $U \colon \R_+ \to 2^G$ has the \emph{extension property}, if there exists $r \in \R_+$ such that for every $L \in \R_+$ and $g \in G$, there is $u \in S_G(L, r)$ with the following properties: $gu \in U(L)$ while $go$ is $r$-close to some geodesic from $o$ to $guo$. \end{defi}